Kate Adie: In popular culture

 Adie's role as a BBC television journalist covering the 1980 Iranian Embassy siege in Princes Gate, central London, is included in 6 Days.
 The role was played by actress Abbie Cornish.

-The satirical British puppet TV show Spitting Image depicted Adie as a thrill seeker giving her the title "BBC Head of Bravery" and featuring her puppet in dangerous situations.
+The satirical British puppet TV show Spitting Image depicted Adie as a thrill seeker, giving her the title "BBC Head of Bravery" and featuring her puppet in dangerous situations.

+Adie is mentioned in the TV series Gavin & Stacey having a confrontation with Stacey's best friend Nessa.